Red Rocket (film): Plot

 After sleeping on the couch for several nights, Mikey starts having sex with Lexi.
-Eventually, she invites him to share her bedroom.
+Eventually, she invites him to share her bedroom again.
 Mikey gives Lexi and Lil a month's rent in advance and takes them to a donut shop to celebrate.
-He becomes smitten with Strawberry, a 17-year-old girl who works at the counter.
+He becomes smitten with Raylee, a 17-year-old girl who works at the counter and goes by the name Strawberry.
 He returns and persuades her to let him sell marijuana to the construction workers who frequent the shop.
-Strawberry and Mikey soon start a sexual relationship.
+They soon start a sexual relationship.
+One night, after sex, she plays him a piano version of "Bye Bye Bye" by NSYNC.